Where?

 9. Day 9

-After breakfast, you'll head out on a five-hour journey to the Empty Quarter, the world's largest sand desert stretching across Oman, Saudi Arabia, the UAE and Yemen.
-Drive through the mountains to Marmul, an oil region, continue west to Thumrait, then head north toward Ubar before arriving at your wild campsite in the Empty Quarter.
+After breakfast, you'll continue for about five hours to the Empty Quarter, the world's largest sand desert spanning parts of Oman, Saudi Arabia, the UAE and Yemen.
+Your route takes you up to Marmul, an oil region, then west to Thumrait.
+You'll drive north to Ubar, which you'll explore tomorrow, before arriving at your wild campsite in the Empty Quarter.

 Meals